Terms And Conditions

 10.3 We ask for teachers’ cooperation in writing (HC) next to the surnames of these hors-categorie candidates at the time of registration, as well as explaining to students the meaning of this category.

-10.4 Students enrolled in one of the following bilingual schools, Camberwell Primary School, Caulfield Junior College, Auburn High School and Glen Eira College, are not hors-categorie but participate in the Berthe Mouchette Competition in an entitled category (see section 5)
+10.4 Students enrolled in a bilingual program at one of the following bilingual schools, Camberwell Primary School, Caulfield Junior College, Auburn High School and Glen Eira College, are not hors-categorie but participate in the Berthe Mouchette Competition in an entitled category (see section 5)

 Article 11 - Students enrolled in VCE units 1 & 2 must be enrolled in and participate as a Year 11 candidate in the competition; students enrolled in VCE units 3 & 4 must be enrolled in and participate as a Year 12 candidate in the competition.